savchenko/windows10/README.md

 7. Configure minimal Windows Firewall (drop all incoming, allow core networking and other services to taste).
 Don't forget that `svchost` will need an access to use WinUpdate.
 8. `choco install miniwall` and configure per-application network access.
 9. Edit BitLocker-related GPOs:
-   1. Enable "enhanced pin" - allows to use extended character set.
+   1. Enable "enhanced pin" - allows to use extended character set
    1. Enable PCR banks to taste.
 10. Use `manage-bde` to set-up BitLocker and add/remove recovery agents.
 _Tip of the day:_ Add file protectors instead of the pre-generated numerical sequences.